 - If you believe the IRS did not properly apply the law due to a misunderstanding of the facts, be prepared to clarify and support your position.

 - If you believe the IRS is taking inappropriate collection action against you, or your offer in compromise was denied and you disagree with that decision, be prepared to clarify and support your position.
+Refer to the Collections page for additional information.

 - If you believe the facts used by the IRS are incorrect, then you should have organized records or other evidence to support your position.